SoojungNa/social_controllability_fMRI/README.md

 **5. Replication with an online sample (Figure 4)**
 ---------
-See the online sample data.
+See the online sample data (0.data/beh_noFlat_1342.mat).
 Run the same scripts for the behavioral analysis and modeling.